dvynokur/cocktailr/README.md

 ### 5. Visualise grouped nodes on the Cocktail dendrogram

-We can use `clusters = node_groups` to show union groups as coloured bands and label cluster IDs:
+We can use `clusters = node_groups` to show union groups as coloured bands and label cluster IDs.
+Within each group, if both an ancestor and a descendant node are present, only the **topmost** (ancestor) is used for labelling and band placement.

 ``` r
 cocktail_plot(